futurewebpn/futureweb-browser-extension/README.md

 - This extension uses the upstream fork of Moco Browser Extension
 - Part of the app is modified to solve needed enhancements for Futureweb, so you should use the official Moco API
-- Article inserted from the Futureweb Article Database (calling Futureweb API)
+- Article inserted from the Futureweb Article Database (calling Futureweb APP)
 - Showing Available hours (calling official Moco Browser Extension API)
 - Versioning Info: last 3 digits is Moco Version, split up.
 0.4.240 becomes Moco 2.4.0